-Navajo Technical University became a University in 2013 with the creation and approval of the Master of Art degree in Diné Culture, Language & Leadership.
-The School of Graduate Studies & Research graduated its first student at the end of 2015 Fall Semester.
-The Master of Science in Management Information System was approved Spring 2021 as a fully online program.
+Navajo Technical University became a University in 2013 with the creation and approval of the Master of Arts degree in Diné Culture, Language & Leadership.
+The School of Graduate Studies & Research graduated its first student at the end of the 2015 Fall Semester.
+The Master of Science in Management Information Systems was approved in Spring 2021 as a fully online program.